psu-epl/psu-epl.github.com/doc/equip/laser/K-40/index.md

     ![](img1/image_2.png)

 3. Find the DXF file you’ve created from Eagle.
+(You may choose either tcream or bcream depending on which you want to do first.)

     ![](img1/image_3.png)